-Level of service Performance measures 2019/20 result 2020/21 2020/21 result Comments We will provide well-maintained cemeteries and memorial gardens for the community.
-Cemetery sites are to pass audit for the following criteria; gardens, turf, litter, mulch, structures and O target 86% © Sites have passed audits for the year with an average percentage of 98%.
-We will provide appropriate services for burial, cremation and lounge facility. edging.
+Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will provide well-maintained cemeteries and memorial gardens for the community.
+Cemetery sites are to pass audit for the following criteria; gardens, turf, litter, mulch, structures and edging.
+97% 86% 98% Sites have passed audits for the year with an average percentage of 98%.
+We will provide appropriate services for burial, cremation and lounge facility.
 Non-denominational burial and cremation services are provided 6 days per week under normal operating conditions.
 Christmas Day, Boxing Day, Good Friday, Easter Monday and ANZAC Day are excluded.
-97% Achieved Achieved 98% Business as usual operations require regular maintenance on cemetery sites.
-This has been carried out at expected.
+Achieved Achieved Achieved Business as usual operations require regular maintenance on cemetery sites.
+This has been carried out a expected.